Myuzu/guileful_charger/README.md

 - no alternative Payment collection methods: only one PaymentMethod, it will be always active without encryption on sensative fields
 - skip on refunds logic

+Some other considerations:

+* postgres pessimistic locks
+* exactly-once deliver garantee

 ## Core entities

 - Customer